Alinase/alinase/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ## 👩🏽‍💻 About Me

 Hey there! 👋 I’m **Alinase Nyirenda** — a 🇿🇲 Zambian tech enthusiast, cybersecurity researcher 🛡️, and entrepreneur 🚀 with a passion for building secure and impactful digital solutions.

 I’m the founder of **Ali Tech** 💡, **Lead of Google Developer Group Lusaka** 🌍, and a **Master’s in Cybersecurity** student 🎓.
-I love mentoring women in tech 👩🏽‍💼, exploring cloud technologies ☁️, and contributing to the developer community ❤️.
+I love mentoring women in cyber 👩🏽‍💼, exploring cloud technologies ☁️, and contributing to the developer community ❤️.

 ---